By Tania Ellis | Consulting | Intro | Tool

 You can answer a lot of these questions by doing simple desktop research like reading consumer reports or browsing through customer websites.
 But you can also just ask your customers directly at sales meetings for instance.

-Sustainable Business Customers
+Illustration: Sustainable Business Customers

 Sustainability-oriented customers are not only interested in product features.
 They also want to learn about how responsibility and sustainability are reflected in your production and processes.